Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Before getting into the steps, there's one important thing to mention.

-But for non-engineers, the "Code" tab in the Claude Desktop app is recommended.
+However, for non-engineers, the "Code" tab in the Claude Desktop app is recommended.

-Method Difficulty Target audience
+Method Difficulty Target User

 Claude Desktop "Code" tab ★☆☆ For non-engineers